Sure Dividend

 Source: Investor Presentation

-Overall, we believe the company is likely to nearly replicate its historical growth moving forward, though we have lowered our forecast for earnings-per-share growth to 5% from 6% for the next half-decade.
+Overall, we believe the company will likely replicate its historical growth moving forward; however, we have lowered our forecast for earnings-per-share growth to 5% over the next half-decade.

 Competitive Advantages & Recession Performance

-Commerce Bancshares is a well-run bank, which provides a meaningful competitive advantage.
+Commerce Bancshares is a well-run bank that provides a meaningful competitive advantage.
 The company has strong fundamentals.
 This includes an above-average return on equity, which was 14% before the pandemic.
-In the most recent quarter, the ROE was 18.8%.
+In the most recent quarter, the ROE was 16.5%.
 This is quite attractive versus the ROEs that many of its peers achieve.

-Commerce Bancshares’ capitalization is healthy as well, with the company having a tier 1 leverage ratio of 14.8%.
-Commerce Bancshares’ credit quality is strong, as net charge-offs are at a below-average level compared to most peers.
+Commerce Bancshares’ capitalization is also healthy, with a tier 1 leverage ratio of 14.8%.
+The company’s credit quality is strong, as net charge-offs are below average compared to most peers.

 Commerce Bancshares performed exceptionally well during the last recession compared to its peers in the lending industry.
 The company’s earnings trajectory during the 2007 to 2009 financial crisis is shown below:

-Commerce Bancshares’ adjusted earnings-per-share declined by 19.4% peak-to-trough during the worst of the Great Recession during a time period when many larger lenders executed recapitalization programs that were devastating to continuing shareholders.
+Commerce Bancshares’ adjusted earnings-per-share declined by 19.4% peak-to-trough during the worst of the Great Recession, a time when many larger lenders executed recapitalization programs that were devastating to continuing shareholders.

 Perhaps more importantly, Commerce Bancshares continued its multi-decade streak of consecutive dividend increases.
 This compares favorably to so many financial institutions that were forced to cut their dividends during this period.
 Because of this, we believe the company will perform very well during any future economic downturns.